BiLLY-J03l/VESPRA-APT/README.md

 - stage_zero.exe is only here to maintain access, modify registery keys, download, decrypt encrypted files from the adversary's HTTP server.
 - it creates a hidden folder called "C:\Windows\Temp\SSS_ce1aaa99ce4bdb0101000000984b2414aa\" and downloads 4 xor-encrypted files and decrypt them in memory and store them to 4 hidden files:
   - win_service32.exe:
-    - dumps lsass.exe to a .dmp file and sends it to the adversary's FTP server.
-    - downloads and decrypts an encrypted shellcode and injects it into a process.
+    - downloads and decrypts an encrypted MSF shellcode and injects it into a process.
     - implements sockets to start a reverse connection to the adversary open port with SYSTEM privileges (Highest Ever Privilege).
   - legit.dll:
     - a dll file that is injected to a process and provides keylogging functionality and sends the .log file to the adversary's FTP server.